Christ Lutheran Church Receives Their Comfort Dog.

 Lutheran Church Charities K-9 Comfort Dogs bring comfort to individuals and families who are suffering pain or loss.
 LCC K-9 Comfort Dogs calm individuals, facilitate conversation, work with special needs individuals, veterans and the elderly, and are used in counseling situations.
 LCC K-9 Comfort Dogs also respond to crisis and disaster situations.
 LCC K-9 Comfort Dogs act as a bridge to show mercy, compassion, presence and proclamation of Jesus Christ to those suffering or in need.

-Three years ago it was a dream.
-On Sunday, March 5, it became a reality.
+Four years ago it was a dream.
+On Sunday, March 5, 2017, it became a reality.
 The members of Christ Lutheran Church, donated, raised funds, prayed and hoped they would receive a Comfort Dog from Lutheran Church Charities in North Brook, IL.

 The Comfort Dog mission began when the service organization was invited to bring some service dogs to Northern Illinois Univ. after a shooting on campus.
 The presence of the dogs convinced LCC leadership that they were on to something.
 Now ten years later 130 dogs are deployed among churches in 22 states.
 Another 40 churches are requesting a dog of their own.
 The Comfort Dogs, when invited, showed up at Katrina, Sandy Hook, Boston Bombing, Ferguson and many other disaster sites within an average of 12 hours.